Sai Bhonsale: Marriage

-Saibai and Shivaji shared a close relationship with each other.
+Rani Saibai and Shivaji Raje shared a close relationship with each other.
 She is said to have been a wise woman and a loyal consort to him.
 By all accounts, Saibai was a beautiful, good-natured, and affectionate woman.
 She is described as having been a "gentle and selfless person."

 All of her endearing personal qualities, however, were a sharp contrast to Shivaji‘s second wife, Soyarabai, who was an intriguing lady.
 She also had significant influence over her husband and the royal family as well.
-Saibai is reported to have acted as a counsel to Shivaji when he was invited by Mohammed Adil Shah, the king of Bijapur, for a personal interview.
 During Saibai's life time, the entire household of Shivaji bore a homogeneous atmosphere despite the fact that most of his marriages were performed due to political considerations.

 After Saibai's untimely death in 1659 followed by Jijabai's death in 1674, Shivaji's private life became clouded with anxiety and unhappiness.
 Although Soyarabai had gained prominence in the royal household following their deaths, she was not an affectionate consort like Saibai, whom Shivaji had dearly loved.

-Saibai remained Shivaji's favorite till he died.
-A great source of inspiration to him, legend has it that "Sai" was the last word he uttered on his deathbed.

-Issue
+Children

 During the course of their nineteen years of marriage, Saibai and Shivaji became parents of four children: Sakavarbai (nicknamed "Sakhubai"), Ranubai, Ambikabai, and Sambhaji.
 Sakhubai was married to her first-cousin, Mahadji, the son of Saibai's brother, Bajaji Rao Naik Nimbalkar.
 Ranubai married into the Jadhav family.
 Ambikabai married Harji Raje Mahadik in 1668.
 Saibai's fourth issue was her only son, Sambhaji, who was born in 1657 and was Shivaji's eldest son and thus, his heir-apparent.
 The birth of Sambhaji was an occasion of great joy and significance in the royal household for many different reasons.